-While most businesses needs will indeed be individual, Automatic Card Updating is a feature that can benefit any merchant.
+While the needs of most businesses will indeed be individual, Automatic Card Updating is a feature that can benefit any merchant.
 With Automatic Updating, the provider works directly with card issuing banks to automatically update card information as needed.
 This not only allows for continuous service for the customer but also decreases the incidence of card declines due to expired card information.

-Once a card has expired, it can often take a customer months to go in and re-enter new card information to keep a subscription going, if they even do it at all.
+Once a card has expired, it can often take a customer months to enter new card information to keep a subscription going, if they even do it at all.
 This can often give a customer an excuse to discontinue service or look for another product.
 Payment Updating functionality may cost the merchant additional money though.
 It’s important to work with a processor who specializes in recurring billing and has solutions for different business types.

 Many processors include the ability to process subscriptions right in their base merchant account pricing.
 Others treat it as a special service.
 They’ll charge substantial fees to set up the feature, as well as additional fees for each transaction.

 Free trial offerings prior to an ongoing subscription are a whole other ball game.
-Many acquiring banks (the merchant account provider) view free trial programs as “high risk”, which means these businesses have a few more things to think about, and a few more hoops to jump through, when opening a merchant account and getting set up for their recurring billing.
+Many acquiring banks (the merchant account provider) view free trial programs as “high risk”.
+Being high risk means these businesses have a few more things to think about, and a few more hoops to jump through, to open a merchant account with recurring billing.

-There are new rules that card brands such as MasterCard adopted earlier this year for communicating with the consumer, notifying the consumer and verbiage merchants must use on the website.
+For instance, they must follow specific rules set by the card brands.
+Card brands such as MasterCard adopted new rules earlier this year that merchants must follow when offering free trials.
+These rules guide merchants on communicating with the consumer, notifying the consumer, and include verbiage they must use on the website.

 For a deeper dive into the new free trial regulations read “MC’s Free Trial Policy A Hassle For eCommerce Merchants”.
-These merchants will also find themselves paying higher processing rates than subscription companies who do not offer a free trial.
+These merchants may be subject to higher processing rates than subscription companies who do not offer a free trial.

-If a recurring payment is declined what protocols are set in place to follow up?
-Will it notify you as well as the customer and offer an alternative way to complete the payment, or possibly retry at a later time?
+If a recurring payment is declined by the card issuer, what protocols do you have in place to follow up?
+Will it notify you as well as the customer that the payment was unsuccessful?
+Will the notification offer an alternative way to complete the payment, or possibly retry at a later time?

 Does the recurring billing service integrate or communicate with your current accounting software or apps?
-Accounting and reconciliation are just part of a successful business model and you want to make sure that you are not adding extra work in order to transfer data needed to complete the task.
+Accounting and reconciliation are just one part of a successful business model.
+As a merchant, you want to make sure you are not adding extra work in order to transfer data needed to complete the task.